 Artists seeking to get their work in front of gallerists and collectors might consider applying to an open call this summer.
-From London to Miami, and get your work in front of a new audience.
+From London to Miami, find out what curators are looking for in these four artist open calls and...

 As an art student, you are quickly learning that effectively communicating your artistic vision is key to your success.
 Here, we review the four communication skills every artist should master, from interpersonal and writing skills to becoming a better...